gsalv93/Quantum-Optical-Flow/README.md

 ## Results
 Below are some results obtained from my thesis.
-The colorwheel for reference when converting optical flow vectors to color is the following
+The colorwheel for reference when converting optical flow vectors to color is the following:

 ![This is an alt text.](assets/The-optical-flow-field-color-coding-Smaller-vectors-are-lighter-and-color-represents-the.png "Flow Field color coding")

 Results are great when working with simple shapes.

 Our algorithm was tested against Gunner Farneback's algorithm on simple geometry shapes.
 Here's a direct confrontation between the two approaches